"How do I edit my photo to look like (insert famous photographer's name)?"

 Luminance describes the brightness of a specific color in an image, or how much black a color contains.
 Pulling the luminance down for a color will darken all parts of the image that contain that color (adding more black).
 If you increase luminance, it will increase the brightness of that color throughout the image.

-A common luminance tweak is adjusting the foliage (typically the greens) or skies (the blues) in an image.
+A common luminance tweak is adjusting the foliage (typically the greens) or sky (the blues) in an image.

 How to Adjust Color in Adobe Lightroom

-In HSL mode, the sliders are divided by Hue, Saturation and Luminance.
-When in HSL mode, the sliders are grouped by Hue, Saturation and Luminance.
+When in HSL mode, the sliders are grouped by Hue, Saturation, and Luminance.

 In Color mode, the sliders are grouped by color.
 Each color has a hue, saturation, and luminance slider.
-It's simply two methods for working with color.
+These are simply two methods for working with color.
 While working through this tutorial, you can be in either HSL or Color mode.